janko/flickrie/README.md

 ## Cedits

-Special thanks to @mislav, my brother, he helped me a lot with the basis.
+Special thanks to @**mislav**, my brother, he helped me really a lot with getting started with ruby.
+And he also helped me with the basis of this gem.

 ## Currently covered API methods